Posted on Leave a comment

 The experience is more often than not delightful.
 You get served a drink immediately – no trivial matter if you are in need.
 There is a good chance that you’ll be seated next to interesting and garrulous people, and you can dine.

 Think about it.
 You can’t be a bartender in one of these places without being one of those wonderful people who have a highly refined sense of the needs of others – in this case you.
 They are fast, attentive, careful to keep your glass full and right there when you need them to be.
+Thanks to our partners, you can find online to suit every preference and budget, from budget to top-of-the-range super stylish models.

 When I was traveling often, I had wonderful bar meals at wonderful restaurants like Spiaggia in Chicago, Gary Danko in San Francisco and Spago in Los Angeles.
 Two weeks ago in Atlanta, I did it again.
 This time at the Woodfire Grill.
 This restaurant gets local food in season and prepares it like southerners.
 Southerners who happen to be incredible cooks.
 They have an outrageously good wine list, weighted towards French and other old world wines, and they know what goes well with what.
 I tried their tasting menu with wines paired for each dish and found the interesting and garrulous people I had hoped to meet.
 In this case, we became friendly enough to share a taste of each of our separate dishes.